w-lfpup/wctk-js/docs/query_selector.md

 Add a `QuerySelector` controller to a web component.

-Add a list of callbacks on instantiation.
+Add a list of selectors on instantiation.

 ```html
 <my-element>